Corporal Fenwicks Chesoli was as the Nation Newspaper then reported:

 In February 1982, he returned home on leave which according to information from the family, ended well and he went back to work.

 During the 1982 coup, Chesoli was by that time-based at Eastleigh in Nairobi.
 At the time, Chesoli was a close friend of Hezekiah Ochuka and the friendship is said to have been very strong.
 Ochuka was the Chairman of the Airmen Welfare while Chesoli was his Vice.
-Ex-soldiers who were with them by then recall how powerful and influential the two were especially in championing for the rights of the Kenya Air force and even common citizens mostly on economic and political imbalances among other vices.
+Ex-soldiers who were with them by then recall how powerful and influential the two were especially in championing for the rights of the Kenya Air Force and even common citizens mostly on economic and political imbalances among other vices.
 Besides that Chesoli and Ochuka were age mates having been born the same year.

 Some ex-soldiers have since admitted that indeed Chesoli and Ochuka fought for equality only that may be the route that was taken later in August did not please some people.
 They described Chesoli as a gentleman, humble, obedient, pragmatic, courageous and very firm.
 At one time one of the senior officers is said to have threatened to demote him from a Corporal an act that made Chesoli remove everything he had and give it to him and said he was ready for anything as long as he was doing the right thing.

 Back to the Coup, Chesoli like any soldier is said to have had information concerning the planned Coup but did not know the exact date when the plan would be executed.
-However, some of his colleagues say he was in charge of Eastleigh base when the plan was executed.
+However, some of his colleagues say he was in charge of the Eastleigh base when the plan was executed.

-After the planned Coup failed, it is said Chesoli was supposed to flee together with Ochuka but because he was a bit far Ochuka managed to fly off just with one shoe and they even went the opposite direction of how the flights’ path to Tanzania.
-But before Ochuka left, he had to convince his colleagues where he was heading to because he had been trusted so much by his fellow soldiers.
+After the planned Coup failed, it is said Chesoli was supposed to flee together with Ochuka but because he was a bit far Ochuka managed to fly off just with one shoe and they even went the opposite direction of how the flight path to Tanzania.
+But before Ochuka left, he had to convince his colleagues where he was heading because he had been trusted so much by his fellow soldiers.

 “He told us that he was going to look for reinforcements from other quarters before he left but afterwards we suspected something was amiss,” said one of the ex-officers who was among our sources of information.

-After all, was clear that Ochuka had fled the country, Air force soldiers decided to surrender by hanging a surrender flag with a solder called Ndambuki leading in raising hands as a sign of surrender.
+After all, was clear that Ochuka had fled the country, Air force soldiers decided to surrender by hanging a surrender flag with a soldier called Ndambuki leading in raising hands as a sign of surrender.
 However, the Kenya Army soldiers who had invaded the base began butchering those who had surrendered.

-Our sources reveal that one Army man whom he could not recall his name was the only one who sympathized with them and stopped his fellow soldiers from killing people who had surrendered had to kneel down until dusk.
+Our sources reveal that one Army man whom he could not recall his name was the only one who sympathized with them and stopped his fellow soldiers from killing people who had surrendered and had to kneel down until dusk.

 “We were again beaten mercilessly with some people being shot until the prison officers intervened and demanded that we are either left to be under their care or the Army men who had taken us there take us anywhere and kills us,” he added.